kkot/LuxmedSniper/README.md

       # You can get those ids by calling script with "--dump-ids" argument: python3 luxmed_sniper.py --dump-ids
       name: Your unique search name
       enabled: False  # temporary disable from searching
+      preferred_hours: [8, 16]  # Optional: specify preferred hours range (inclusive) in 24h format
     - id: 1*7681*-1*-1
       name: Your unique search name 2
       enabled: True
+      preferred_hours: [9, 14]  # This will look for appointments between 9:00 and 14:59
   lookup_time_days: 14 # How many days from now should script look at.
 pushover:
   user_key: # Your pushover.net user key